-- Not sure how long to grill lamb chops?
-Try four minutes on medium heat for medium-rare.
-For medium, cook it for five minutes on medium heat.
-You can also sear the sides for 1-2 minutes for added char.
+Not sure how long to grill lamb chops?
+Try 4 minutes on medium heat for medium-rare.
+For medium, cook it for 5 minutes on medium heat.
+You can also sear the sides for 1 to 2 minutes for added char.

 Commonly Asked Questions